bennyschmidt/ragdoll-studio/examples/instant-salesperson/arthas-react/README.md

 > Answer: Hi there!
 I recommend the Joico Color Balance Purple Shampoo.
 It's fab and only $16.40 on sale!
 Great choice for under $20.
 Enjoy! 😊
 >

+#### Images

+The DALL-E 2 images here are pretty irrelevant, and generating one takes up the bulk of the model cost (and time it takes to respond), so ideally we'll modify it to pull an image directly from the page, or even provide only text without an image.
+We will probably also want to provide the URL to buy the product.

 Here's a slightly different salesperson and question:

 >